dharanidadi/Week_0/README.md

 Go through the official tutorials mentioned above and the explanations given below to develop an intuitive understanding of the concepts.

-***You are free to use a suitabe IDE while creating packages, nodes, etc. The most commonly used IDE is Visual Studio Code.
-You can install it in your Ubuntu system and install ROS VSCode Extention in the VSCode application.***

 #### Nodes
 One of the primary purposes of ROS is to facilitate communication between the ROS nodes.
 Every program in ROS is called a **node**.
 Every independent task can be separated into nodes which communicate with each other through channels.
 These channels are also known as **topics**.